StukiOrg/Workspace/README.md

 View Helpers
 ------------

 Return the audit service.
 This is a helper class.
-The class is also available via dependency injection factory ```stukiWorkspaceService```
+The class is also available via dependency injection factory ```workspaceService```
 This class provides the following:

 1. setComment();